Hier0nimus/anno-mods-hier0nimus/mods/[Gameplay] Military Attention/README.md

 - Added 4 new items.
 One for Cardgames Factory, All food production, Dynamite Factory and Mint
 - Added German translations thanks to f0kx
 - Added Chinese translations thanks to hanthe2th
+- Removed some basic code for Expeditions.
+Will never be developed in the end
+- Added Clean Water, Paper, Sleeping Bags and Advanced Weapons to Docklands traders
+- Fixed descriptions for ornaments
+- Added Military street you can build via the military headquarters like haciends paving

 ### Beta v0.12
 - Added fort feedback units and optimised the models for the different stages